 She’s a hard road to the perfect night sky | Paul Le Comte

-It may seem strange to include an image with so many clouds covering the Milky Way, but I think this image perfectly illustrates just how hard we have to work to get the perfect shot, & ultimately nature isn’t perfect, despite what you see on Instagram.
+It may seem strange to include an image with so many clouds covering the Milky Way, but I think this image perfectly illustrates just how hard we have to work to get the perfect shot, and ultimately nature isn’t perfect, despite what you see on Instagram.

-We all know this shot, the galactic core of the Milky Way rising above the lighthouse, cool blue tones & crisp sharp stars.
-However this night, after a 90min drive from Dunedin, within minutes of climbing the precarious track up the cliff & setting up my gear the clouds came in fast from the west.
+We all know this shot, the galactic core of the Milky Way rising above the lighthouse, cool blue tones and crisp sharp stars.
+However this night, after a 90min drive from Dunedin, within minutes of climbing the precarious track up the cliff and setting up my gear the clouds came in fast from the west.
 I rushed to get at least one super wide panorama in before I lost the view.

 7 image panorama

 Dimensions: 70cm x 50cm | Media: Framed Print

 Not for sale!!